benheberlein/ECEN5013_shared_projects/README.md

         Black can be configured with the HOST_ADDR variable.

+    make dump
+        This takes the final output executable and performs an objdump command on the output.

     make clean
         This removes all generated files in the 'build' and 'bin' directories.